 - Contact Us

-Our ‘Japan In Luxury’ itinerary is a glorious independent 11 night itinerary which includes visits to Tokyo, Kanazawa, Kyoto and Hakone.
+Our ‘Japan In Luxury’ itinerary is a truly special, independent 11 night experience which includes visits to Tokyo, Kanazawa, Kyoto and Hakone.

 It’s quite straight forward to travel independently in Japan as so much of the signage is in English.
 Our independent itineraries are available for any departure date (with a few exclusions which coincide with Japanese National Holidays and some weekends).
 We’ll do all the work for you and provide you with an information pack to make your trip run as smoothly as possible.
 You can also add guided tours as indicated and if you do want your own personal guide we can arrange this too.